mitsuba-renderer/drjit/docs/cuda.rst

 Available backends
 ------------------

-Enoki provides three different array backends for this purpose:
+Dr.Jit provides three different array backends for this purpose:

 1. :cpp:struct:`DynamicArray` represents a heap-allocated memory region on the CPU not unlike a ``std::vector<T>``.